hbz/laser3/documentation/readme.md

 ### Service usage in domain classes

 Autowiring of domain instances has been **disabled** because it represents a performance bottleneck.
-Use BeanStorage for static and non-static access to services and other beans.
+Use BeanStore for static and non-static access to services and other beans.

-    de.laser.storage.BeanStorage
+    de.laser.storage.BeanStore

     static ContextService getContextService() {
         Holders.grailsApplication.mainContext.getBean('contextService') as ContextService